AY2526S1-CS2103T-T15-4/tp/docs/DeveloperGuide.md

 ### Use cases

 **Software System: Wi-Find**

 **Use case: UC01 - Add a contact**

 **Actor: User**

 **MSS**

 1. User requests to add a new contact.
-2. User submits the contact details.
-3. If the input is valid and the contact does not already exist, Wi-Find visibly adds the new contact.
-4. Wi-Find shows a success message.
+2. Wi-Find adds the new contact and shows a success message.

     Use case ends.

 **Extensions**

-* 2a.
-A required field is empty.

-    * 2a1.
-Wi-Find shows an error message for the missing field and prompts the user to fill it.
-    * 2a2.
-User corrects the input and resubmits.
-      * Return to step 3.

-* 2b.
-One or more required fields are invalid.
+* 1a.
+One or more required fields are invalid or empty.

-    * 2b1.
-Wi-Find shows an error message for the first invalid field and prompts the user to correct it.
+    * 1b1.
+Wi-Find shows an error message and prompts the user to correct it.
-    * 2b2.
-User corrects the field and resubmits.
-      * Return to step 3.
+    * 1b2.
+User resubmits new data.

+      Steps 1b1 to 1b2 are repeated until the all data entered is correct

+      Use case resumes from step 2

-* 2c.
+* 1b.
 Contact already exists (duplicate contact number or email).
-    * 2c1.
+    * 1c1.
 Wi-Find warns the user about the duplicate and asks for confirmation.
       * If user cancels, use case ends.
-      * If the user confirms, continue from step 3.
+      * If the user confirms, use case resumes from step 2.

 **Software System: Wi-Find**

 **Use case: UC02 - Delete a contact**

 **Actor: User**

 **Preconditions: There exists at least one person in the list**